-Much like New York and Paris, there’s a reason people count it as one of the greatest cities in the world, and that means there’s more to see than you can ever fit in one (or two or three) trips.
-This also means that there’s way more than I can fit into one post, so you’re going to have to deal with two hits & misses posts.
-Oh also?
-I loved London so much that I don’t even have any misses.
+Much like New York and Paris, there’s a reason people count it as one of the greatest cities in the world.
+Naturally, that also means there’s more to see than you can ever fit in one (or two or three) trips.
+Luckily, I loved London so much that I don’t even have any misses.
 So instead, we’re switching it up: you’ll get two “hits & hmms” posts.
 I owe you some positivity after my cranky Brussels posts, right?

-We’ve had our fair share of crappy train experiences in Europe, but Eurostar was lovely.
+Eurostar // We’ve had our fair share of crappy train experiences in Europe, but Eurostar was lovely.
 The seats were comfy, the ride was quick, and the views through Belgium and France were gorgeous.

-Regents was seriously gorgeous, and I couldn’t believe it was a public park.
-The rose gardens made me feel like we weren’t even in a city, and parts of the park felt like the grounds of Versailles.
+Regents Park and the Frieze Art Fair // Regents Park was seriously beautiful, and I couldn’t believe it was a public space.
+Walking through the rose gardens transports you out of the city, and parts of the park feel like the grounds of Versailles.
 Being there during the Frieze Art Fair was just an extra bit of luck, and made the park that much more of an experience to walk through.

 In case you’re wondering, we went with the Heidi Pie: goat cheese, sweet potato, spinach, red onion, and roasted garlic.
 In a pastry.
 Annnnd I want one right now.

-Apparently our hotel is one of the top places in London to have high tea, so our lack of reservation was an issue.
+High Tea at the Park Lane // Apparently our hotel is one of the top places in London for high tea.
+This meant our lack of reservation was kind of an issue.
 Instead, the room service option offered the same fare and we were free to not finish (or spit out in the hubs’s case) any of the little sandwiches that made us want to die.
-I swear we’re good at being classy in public, but it was nice to have the option to be completely goofy while doing something so fancy.
+I’m half joking, but it was nice to have the option to be completely goofy while doing something fancy.

 Up Next: hits & hmms part deux!